Atlanta is a city bursting with hidden gems, offbeat attractions, and experiences that go beyond the usual tourist spots.

 Atlanta, GA 30339

-Sonesta Atlanta Northwest Marietta - The Battery offers ultimate comfort just minutes away from the city's top-rated attractions.
+Sonesta Atlanta Northwest Galleria - Marietta offers ultimate comfort just minutes away from the city's top-rated attractions.

 Sonesta Atlanta Airport North